Community

 During the Autumn of 2019 participants on WilderWoods Wellbeing programme worked with local artists Lucy Neeve and Angela Morely, exploring the creative possibilities of the woodland environment.
 Funded by Somerset Community Foundation and Viridor.

-Using a variety of techniques and materials participants worked individually and collaboratively to produce imaginative and unique works.
-The works created will be shown in the Woodland Art For Well-being E exhibition, 11-18 January.
-Expect to see creations in both 2- and 3-dimensions including leaf printing, stitching, charcoal drawings and wild weavings.
+Using a variety of techniques and materials, participants worked individually and collaboratively to produce imaginative and unique works.
+The works created will be shown in the Woodland Art For Well-being exhibition, 11-18 January.
+Expect to see creations in both 2- and 3-dimensions, including leaf printing, stitching, charcoal drawings and wild weavings.

 WilderWoods Wellbeing programme is funded by Somerset Skills and Learning and aims to build self-confidence, reduce stress and social isolation and help people find new directions.